 What kinds of woodpeckers can you find in Massachusetts?

-No matter where you live in Massachusetts, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in Massachusetts, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)